ashiina/ashiina.github.io/_posts/2015-01-15-irc-freenode.md

 comments: true
 ---

 I just discovered Freenode.
 It's an IRC server for general technology, mainly open source stuff, but has things like hardware and electronics (Arduino) also.
-Seems like a great place to gather latest information on the technology.
+Seems like a great place to gather latest information on the technology. *Also has a Minecraft channel and I like that a lot*
 I like it how everyone ask questions very freely, and other people try to answer them the best they can.
 I think this kind of atmosphere is very beneficial to developers and hackers.
 I smell a similar atmosphere as StackOverflow; Just a lot more casual.

 **To join:**